georgicodes/linux_bootcamp/workshop/kernel/README.md

 1. Add an entry for our module to `/etc/modules` and reboot
 1. Prove its loaded

-#### EXERCISE: Build a kernel module - part x

-1. build upon the kernel module in part 1
-1. TODO - more interesting exercies
-1. verify your module works

 #### EXERCISE: Checkstyle
+Code won't be accepted into the kernel source tree unless it has the correct coding style.
+There is a hany tool which helps you meet these requirements.

 1. find the `checkstyle.pl` script in the kernel source tree (HINT: `checkstyle.pl --file foo.c --no-tree is a good way to check a single file)
-1. run it on your c module file and make updates as suggested
+1. run it on your kernel module file and make updates as suggested

 #### EXERCISE: Load a character device driver
+1. the base module code can be found [here](code/char_device)
-1. build and load `hello_char.c` TODO give dir URL
+1. build and load `hello_char.c`
+1. Create the device file as per the `dmesg` output
-1. Prove its been loaded by checking `dmesg`
+1. Prove its been loaded
 1. Check `/proc/devices` and `/proc/modules` for further proof its been loaded

 ##### References